Pete Carroll wanted to run the ball. Carlos Hyde obliged, and the Seahawks conquered the Cardinals.

 Reinforcements are on the way for Seattle’s ground attack too.
 After a mini-bye this weekend, Carson should be back for the Seahawks’ trip to Philadelphia for a Monday night game on Nov.
 30, Carroll said.

-He added that Rashaad Penny, out since tearing his ACL last December, could be back in a couple weeks, too.
+Rashaad Penny, out since tearing his ACL last December, could be back in a couple weeks, too.

 “We’re getting stronger if this works out right,” Carroll said.
-“We could be really healthy down the stretch here.”
+“We can be really healthy down the stretch.”

 The victory pushed the Seahawks (7-3) back on top of the NFC West.